icshwi/e3training/workbook/chapter2.md

 In this lesson, you'll learn how to do the following:
 * Load e3 using utility scripts
 * Switch between different versions of e3
-* Run a simple IOC with the existing startup script
+* Run a simple IOC with an example startup script

 ## The e3 environment

 In order to facilitate the development process, e3 supports using multiple EPICS environments.
-In order words, you can set the environment for a specific terminal by sourcing the relevant `setE3Env.bash`.
+In other words, you can set the environment for a specific terminal by sourcing the relevant `setE3Env.bash`.

-Using a default configuration (presently base 3.15.5 with require 3.0.5 installed at `/epics`) the full path for this script would then be `/epics/base-3.15.5/require/3.0.5/bin/setE3Env.bash`.
+> Using a default configuration (presently base 3.15.5 with require 3.0.5 installed at `/epics`) the full path for this script would then be `/epics/base-3.15.5/require/3.0.5/bin/setE3Env.bash`.

 For your convenience, the e3 building system---at the end of installation procedure of require and modules---creates a utility script within the `tools/` directory called `setenv`: